howdyai/botkit-cms/readme.md

 [Configure the .env file.](#configuration)

-If migrating from Botkit Studio, [get your existing scripts](#migrate-from-botkit-studio), and put the resulting `scripts.json` file in the `.data/` folder or import it through the UI.

 Launch the app, then load it in your web browser.
 You should see a link to the editor screen.

 Make sure your new service is available at a public address on the web.
 Then, modify your Botkit app to include a pointer to this new service.